cran/pubmedtk/README.md

-Downloads metadata from Pubmed API for a column of PMID's in a data frame, and returns a data frame containing the original columns as well as five additional columns:
+Downloads metadata from Pubmed API for a column of PMID's in a data frame, and returns a data frame containing the original columns as well as 8 additional columns:

 1. The `pubmed_dl_success` column is TRUE in the case that metadata were successfully downloaded from Pubmed; FALSE in the case that an